-In her free time, Erin enjoys spending time with her husband, Chris, their nine-year-old twin daughters, and their brindle boxer dog, Parmesan.
-She has been an avid runner for over 30 years, having completed multiple marathons and ultra-marathons, but her running goal now is to just keep running into her 90s.
+In her free time, Erin enjoys spending time with her husband, Chris, their twin daughters, and their brindle boxer dog, Parmesan.
+She has been an avid runner for over 30 years, having completed multiple marathons and ultra-marathons, but her training goal now is to just keep running into her 90s.
 She also enjoys yoga, figure skating, gardening and cooking.

 Sandy is a lifelong Hoosier, having been born and raised in Frankfort, Indiana.
 She is a 1976 graduate of Indiana Business College, where she earned an Administrative Secretarial Degree.